Last Updated on December 9, 2023 by Corynn

 Want to learn how to cook more?
 Tired of scrolling through Pinterest for dinner ideas, add cookbooks to your registry.

 This wedding registry item is great for couples who love mixing their drinks at home, or who host parties all the time.

 A Dutch oven is great for making stews, soups, and chili.
 Very sturdy and makes large quantities.

 You need a good set of knives to cook.

 Glass containers are a great way to store leftovers.
 I prefer glass containers because I noticed our leftovers stay fresh longer than using plastic containers.

-Having a set of wine glasses ia great kitchen item to have for when you want to drink after a long day, orto host with your friends.
+Having a set of wine glasses is a great kitchen item to have for when you want to drink after a long day or to host with your friends.

 Nattie Red Wine Glasses Set of 8

 One of my favorite things to use in the kitchen.
 I use them to toss salads, sort and mix my baking ingredients and so much more.
 Make sure to find stainless steel bowls that provide lids.

 Another thing I wish I put on my wedding registry is serving bowls.
 Serving bowls can help so much with serving dishes. the amount of time I have made a big breakfast and I’m using several large plates is crazy (then imagine the pile of dishes after!).